KanoWuTW/2025-26-Intro-to-Programming-Repo/Assignment 1/README.md

 - Delete translation records.
 - View all transaction records.
 - View an overall financial summary (total income, total expense, and net balance).
-- View summaries categorized by income or expense type.
+- View summaries categorized by expense type.

 # How to Use This Program?